-If you choose an in-person test prep facility like KD College Prep, you will meet in small classes of no more than 15 students.
+If you choose in-person test prep at KD College Prep, you will meet in small classes of no more than 15 students.

-You will meet with these classmates each week in person at one of our conveniently located campuses to learn the content covered by the PSAT, SAT, and ACT tests.
+You will meet with these classmates during your class schedule in person at one of our conveniently located campuses to learn the content covered by the PSAT, SAT, and ACT tests.
 These classes are ability grouped when possible, allowing for an approach customized to meet your needs.

 You will find yourself interacting with your peers.
 Questions from others may prompt you to ask a question you didn’t even realize you had.

-This in-person interaction brings with it a whole new level of synergy that you just can’t find among online test prep options.
+This in-person interaction brings with it a whole new level of synergy that you just can’t always find with online test prep.

 Your KD teachers will present strategies to help you tackle the unique challenges of the PSAT, SAT, and ACT tests.
 All teachers at KD College Prep demonstrate their knowledge of these tests before they begin teaching in our classrooms.

 Teachers lead our lessons, workshops, and practice test reviews.
-This allows you plenty of opportunities to ask questions and find the additional help necessary to understand the concepts effectively.
+This allows you plenty of opportunities to ask questions and find the additional help necessary to understand the concepts and strategies effectively.

 What makes these tests arduous for many students is that they do not align exactly with the type of tests you are used to taking in school.